FromtonRouge/qmk_firmware/keyboards/handwired/kaladrius/readme.md

 **So I highly don't recommend the ErgoDox or similar keyboards for Jackdaw.
 I'll delete the ErgoDox firmware soon!**

-After the surgery I decided to build a specific keyboard for Jackdaw so I can practice safely (I DON'T GIVE UP!).
+After the surgery I decided to build a specific keyboard for Jackdaw so I can practice safely.
 The keyboard needs the following :

 - Thumbs keys must be closer to the index column to avoid bad wrists movements
 - Thumbs layout must be optimized for Jackdaw